-The Saybolt Analyzer system utilizes a Guided Wave multi-wavelength ClearView db filter photometer analyzer platform.
+The Turbidity Analyzer system utilizes a Guided Wave multi-wavelength ClearView db filter photometer analyzer platform.
 It may be configured for either one (1) or two (2) independent sample monitoring points.
-The ClearView db analyzer is configured with application appropriate wavelengths to measure the Saybolt color of the sample.
+Turbidity can be measured on one channel only, leaving the second channel available for any other measurements such as color.
 The analyzer employs a dual-beam design – meaning; the system has an continual internal optical reference check that allows it to self-compensate for signal variation due to non-sample conditions.
 This ultimately provides the system with long term stability.
-The final product is a total Saybolt Color System that measures the color variation without interference from other factors.
+The final product is a total Turbidity Color System that measures the turbidity variation without interference from other factors.

 Turbidity can be easily combined to be part of a measurement system that also measures a color value such as Saybolt color.
 It also can be an add-on to an existing Guided Wave ClearView db chemical measurement application.